-Collection and Archive serves as the cultural memory of the university.
-Through exhibitions, publications, conferences, cooperative projects and a digital database, the history of the Wiener Kunstgewerbeschule and the present of the University of Applied Arts Vienna are documented, thematized and communicated.
-In addition to the collections of Art, Architecture and Design as well as Fashion and Textiles, the institute includes the University Archives, the Oskar Kokoschka Centre, as well as a foundation dedicated to the designer Victor Papanek.
+The institute Collection and Archive functions as the cultural memory of the university.
+Through exhibitions, publications, conferences, cooperative projects and a digital database, the history of the Vienna School of Arts and Crafts (Vienna Kunstgewerbeschule) and the present of the University of Applied Arts Vienna are documented, explored and communicated.
+In addition to the collections of Art, Architecture and Design as well as Fashion and Textiles, the institute includes the University Archive, the Oskar Kokoschka Centre, as well as a foundation dedicated to the designer Victor Papanek.

 Right from the beginning in the 1980s, the art collection was dedicated to developments in modernism and the interweaving networks of prominent figures at the Imperial and Royal School of Arts and Crafts.

 The former founding institution was in fact avant-garde on several counts.
 Their pioneering pedagogical concepts and design approaches were used later on in the preliminary courses of the Weimar Bauhaus, and their "modern interior design" that approached the entire exhibition space as a design issue was subsequently developed by artists of the Wiener Werkstätte.
 Enrollment was also open to female students at the Imperial and Royal School of Arts and Crafts since its foundation in 1867.
-Franz Čižek's "Ornamental Form" class, which was a think tank for young female artists, played an important role in this respect and evolved into what is known as "Viennese Kineticism".
+Franz Čižek's course "ornamental morphology", serving as a think tank for young women artists, played an important role in this respect and evolved into what is known as "Viennese Kineticism".
 From its inception, the collection has sought to highlight these aspects via exhibitions, publications, presentations and discussions, a visitor oriented archive and a digital database.

 Oswald Oberhuber, who founded the collection, was committed to a contemporary approach to history and encouraged alternative versions of aesthetic histories and a pluralisation of the art historical canon.
 He brought artists who were murdered or persecuted by the National Socialist regime in Austrian back into the spotlight.
 Through exhibitions and publications such as Die Vertreibung des Geistigen aus Österreich.
 Zur Kulturpolitik des Nationalsozialismus (The Ousting of the Intellectuals from Austria.
 On the Cultural Politics of National Socialism) (1986) and solo presentations of "forgotten" artists, he laid important cornerstones together with Erika Patka, who was head of the collection at the time.